Nail testing offers a sensitive, versatile alternative to hair testing. when the latter is not possible.

 (BAR) Barbiturates

-Tests may also cover substances including fentanyl, tramadol, and ketamine, given the number of tests commissioned.
+Tests may also cover substances including fentanyl, tramadol, and ketamine, depending on the number of tests commissioned.

 Collection method: